top of page

 3. Follow your curiosity to make exciting contributions to the field

-This lab manual was put together by Ben Sandkam to help give you an idea of what to expect, and what is expected of you.
+This lab manual was collectively put together by lab members to help give you an idea of what to expect, and what is expected of you.
 It includes components of the NBB graduate field handbook (which takes priority if there is a disagreement for student policy) and lab specific expectations.
-If you have any questions or suggestions, please let me know!
-Most importantly, if there is something about the way the lab is running that isn’t working for you, or you think could be improved, please let me know and we can figure it out together!
+If you have any questions or suggestions, please let us know!
+Most importantly, we update this handbook yearly and work hard to incorporate suggestions, so if there is something about the way the lab is running that isn’t working for you, suggestion for improvement are welcome!
 You’re a part of this community now and together we can make it an enjoyable, productive place.

 Mission Statement